 Taking Your Own Rubbish Away, Keeping the Place Clean

-We don’t have facilities for rubbish or recycling (we’ve tried and it’s impractical for the moment) so we ask that you take your rubbish away, having separated out your recycling if you can.
+We don’t have facilities for rubbish, but we do have recycling facilities, so we ask that you recycle what you can on site, then take the rest of your rubbish away.
 The site crew will keep the shared areas tidy but everything you can do to keep your area of the campsite litter free would be appreciated.

 The camps are hosted in the heart of the Forest of Dean set in a beautiful field overlooking the River Severn, hosting the marquees, domes, yurts and other spaces that house us for the summer.
 Home to several brown hares, who you may be lucky enough to see.
 On this site, our water comes from St. Anthony’s Well, locally renowned for its healing properties, and runs to our showers and sauna as well as the drinking water and standpipes around the site.